AbelTian/PyMake/README.md

 Unix:
 install.sh

-on console, use mm cc cmd-name to execute command stream。
+on console, use mm cc cmd-name to execute command stream.

 # Usage: